GMOD/Apollo/docs/Data_loading.md

 Now we need to add the BigWig track.

-    bin/add-bw-track.pl --bw_url bigwig/simulated-sorted.coverage.bw \ `
+    bin/add-bw-track.pl --bw_url bigwig/simulated-sorted.coverage.bw \
-      --label simulated_bw --key "simulated BigWig"`</span>
+      --label simulated_bw --key "simulated BigWig"

-Note: the `bw_url` paramter is a relative URL to the data directory.
+Note: the `bw_url` parameter is a URL that is relative to the data directory.
 It is not a filepath!

 ### Customizing different annotation types (advanced)

-After running `add-webapollo-plugin.pl`, the annotation track will be added to `trackList.json`.
 To change how the different annotation types look in the "User-created annotation" track, you'll need to update the mapping of the annotation type to the appropriate CSS class.
-This data resides in `trackList.json` after running `add-webapollo-plugin.pl`.
+This data resides in `client/apollo/json/annot.json`, which is a file containing WebApollo tracks that is loaded by default.
 You'll need to modify the JSON entry whose label is `Annotations`.
 Of particular interest is the `alternateClasses` element.
 Let's look at that default element:

     "alternateClasses": {